kalrnlo/luau-site/_pages/typecheck.md

 Note: it's impossible to create an intersection type of some primitive types, e.g. `string & number`, or `string & boolean`, or other variations thereof.

 Note: Luau still does not support user-defined overloaded functions.
-Some of Roblox and Lua 5.1 functions have different function signature, so inherently requires overloaded functions.
+Some of and Lua 5.1 functions have different function signature, so inherently requires overloaded functions.

 ## Singleton types (aka literal types)